11 Ice Lake models Mobile First in the 10 era are officially unveiled with updated switching method and surprising scale innovations

 Intel is very proud of their Tenth Core processor generation, which is the first to include Processors Manufactured in the latest 10 nm process with new cores and graphics cores in a new architecture, and decided not to wait even for the exhibition IFA In September to showcase their achievement to the world.

-11 Processors Mobiles from the U and Y families are now fully unveiled, with the names, frequencies, power envelopes and even manufacturer's prices that they want to incorporate into their products - so we can all understand what exactly we expect in the coming months, towards the end of the year, on various shelves of computer stores .
+11 Processors Mobiles from the U and Y families are now fully unveiled, with the names, frequencies, power envelopes and even manufacturer's prices that they want to incorporate into their products - so we can all understand what exactly we expect in the coming months, towards the end of the year, on the shelves of various computer stores .

-Numbering method of Intel Keep on relying on core i5, core i3 andcore i7 (and so on core i9 in some cases, as is well known) for both the U and the even smaller and more economical Y models, with four digits to accompany them and define the level of performance and power of the product - and next to them the letter G with another number to indicate more clearly and clearly From the power of the built-in graphic processing.
+Numbering method of Intel Keep on relying on core i5, core i3 andcore i7 (and so on core i9 in some cases, as is well known) for both the U and the even smaller and more economical Y models, with four digits to accompany them and define the level of performance and power of the product - and next to them the letter G with an additional number to indicate more clearly and clearly From the power of the built-in graphic processing.
 In other words, G1 will point to the use of the most basic graphical kernel with 32 processing units within it (in older 9.5 architecture, instead of new 11 generation architecture), G4 will indicate Core Enhanced Graphics with 48 Processing Units while G7 is the epitome of the leading built-in graphics cores with 64 Processing Units - when there are likely to be more numbers joining the party as time goes on.

 Modelcore The i7-1068G7 is the only 28 watt carrier in the Ice Lake generation, and will now deliver four physical processing cores (and 8 logical cores with HyperThreading technology) at 2.3GHz base frequency, 4.1GHz turbo frequency and single frequency Up to 3.6GHz for all four cores, 3MB L8 cache memory - and a graphical G7 kernel with 64 performance units (EU) up to 1.1GHz frequency.
 The processor's price has not been disclosed, but is expected to be around 500 $ and be used for premium mobile that purports to provide maximum Performence With as little casing as possible.